McGill-ECSE321-Fall2019/project-group-10/README.md

     <ol>
       <li> To start the script, make your way into the facial_recognition folder.
 Here, you will have to run the script runScript.py (very original name) with the command -> python runScript.py.
 Python must be installed in order for you to run this.
 If it is not installed, click <a href="https://www.codecademy.com/articles/install-python">here</a> for instructions.
       <li> A prompt will be shown asking to access your computer.
 The algorithm will use your camera to take a picture of you to check to see if you are a human.
 Give the script access.
-      <li> Once the picture is taken, an algorithm runs to look at the image taken and attempts to find all objects in the picture.
+      <li> Once the picture is taken, an algorithm runs on the image taken and attempts to find all objects in the picture.
       <li> Once complete, a file called -> prediction.txt will be generated.
-In this file will write everything the algorithm detected.
+In this file will be written everything the algorithm detected.
   </ol>
   <li> Once this is done, in the front end, after making your way to the home screen, click on sign up.
 (Make sure you run -> npm run dev in the face_recog branch).
   <li> The algorithm is meant to detect individuals who are signing up to make sure they are human.
   <li> The button -> confirm identity, will run the script in the future (issues with running pythons script form java).
-If you press the button now, a restful api call will be sent to the service class and will read from the prediction.txt file and see what objects were detected.
+If you press the button now (after running the script), a restful api call will be sent to the service class and will read from the prediction.txt file and see what objects were detected.
   <li> If you are more than 65% human, you will be detected and you will be able to sign up for an account once all information is added.
 </ol>